Kernel crash dump¶

 Remote kernel crash dumps using the NFS protocol¶

-To enable remote dumps using the NFS protocol, the /etc/default/kdump-tools
+To enable remote dumps using the NFS protocol, the /etc/default/kdump-tools must be modified in the following manner:

 # NFS - Hostname and mount point of the NFS server configured to receive